 The best projects for professional contractors are those projects that are complicated, require specialized tools, would be just as expensive to finish as a DIY project, or are hazardous.
 Some examples of projects that are best completed by contractors include:

 - Roofing projects.
 Roofing projects are easy to do incorrectly and involve being on the roof, which can ultimately lead to accidents.

 - Sewer and septic tank repair.
-Sewers and septic tank repair can be challenging to homeowners, who usually do not have the proper tools to get the job done right.
+Sewers and septic tank repair can be challenging for homeowners, who usually do not have the proper tools to get the job done correctly.